Lucyjpjones/lj-fscr/testing.md

 - [x] The callout carousel automatically cycles through a series of callout messages with expected interval time
 - [x] The messages on the callout carousel are displayed appropriately dependent on whether a user is logged in or not
 - [x] The links featured on the callout carousel direct the user to the expected page
-- [x] The product and programme card links direct the user to the expected pages
+- [x] The product and programme card links direct the user to the expected page
-- [x] If the user is not logged in, the 'Read me' link on the latest blogs direct the user to the 'Login' page
+- [x] If the user is not logged in, the 'Read me' link on latest blogs directs user to the 'Login' page with info toast message
-- [x] If the user is logged in, the 'Read me' link on the latest blogs direct the user to the correct 'Post Detail' page
+- [x] If the user is logged in, the 'Read me' link on latest blogs directs user to the correct 'Post Detail' page
 - [x] The testimonial carousel automatically cycles through a series of testimonials with expected interval time
 - [x] The testimonial carousel pauses on hover and pointer is present
-- [x] All contact form fields are empty is user is not logged in
+- [x] All contact form fields are empty if user is not logged in
 - [x] Full name and email fields are pre-populated on contact form if user is logged in and information is available in their profile
+- [x] All contact form fields are empty if user is logged in but information is not available in their profile
-- [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected Gmail account
+- [x] If user information entered in contact form is valid, and form submission is successful, an email is sent to the expected Gmail account
+- [x] If contact form submission is successful the user receives success toast
 - [x] After submission the input fields are cleared
-- [x] If contact form submission is successful the user receives success toast
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present